A Complexity-Brightness Correlation in Gamma Ray Bursts

-We used, as most researchers do, the burst's peak amplitude as a zeroth order approximation measure of the luminosity distance (a standard candle) --- this was assumed when we selected brightness groups using this parameter.
-The fact that we see correlations between the shape of the average profile and brightness tells us that the peak amplitude is a bad standard candle, and that the intrinsic peak luminosity function is a broad distribution where the average time profile of events depends on the peak luminosity.
+When separating GRBs into brightness groups using their peak fluxes, we assumed that the peak fluxes give us an approximate measure of the distance (a standard candle approximation).
+The fact that we see correlations between the shape of the ATP and apparent peak brightness tells us that the peak luminosity has a rather broad distribution and correlates with the ATP.
 What could serve as a better standard candle?

-Some researchers suggest that the total energy fluence is a better standard candle than the peak luminosity (e.g. Petrosian \& Lee 1996) arguing that this would be more physical.
-However, this approach has at least two serious problems:

--- A huge range of luminosity distance (short weak bursts have about 4 orders of magnitude smaller apparent fluence than long strong bursts).
-Then one can expect either large relative redshifts or Euclidean scaling for long bursts.
-Neither of these is observed.